oracle-devrel/devo.tutorials/oci-cli-advanced-query.md

 There are several functions available in JMESPath, including `max_by` to return the result with the highest value for a given key, or `min_by` to return the lowest result.
 See the [JMESPath documentation](https://jmespath.org/specification.html) for more details.

+### Piping and Negating

+You can combine multiple criteria using pipes (`|`), and you can invert a function by using `?!FUNCTION`.
+For example, if you wanted to search first for a container name, and then remove a set of matches, you could use:

+	oci compute image list --compartment-id ocid1.tenancy.xxx --query 'data[?contains("display-name",'Oracle-Linux')] | [?!contains("display-name",'arch64')]|[0:1].["display-name",id]' --all

+Note the pipe in the middle of the query, which causes the results of the first `?contains` search to be "piped" into a negative `?!contains` search to remove all images with `arch64` in the display name.

 ### Shaping

 You can control what information is output as well.
 To output a specific key path, you can separate each element in the path with a dot, being sure to quote any keys that have a dash in them.
 For example, to output all of the CreatedBy tags for an OCI compartment listing, you could use: